Student athlete compensation: History

 The NCAA had long maintained that student-athletes cannot be compensated in the name of "amateurism".
 In 1953, the NCAA created the term "student-athlete" in response to the Colorado Supreme Court's ruling in University of Denver v.
 Nemeth that an injured football player was an "employee" of the University of Denver and therefore entitled to workers' compensation.
 Despite further attempts by the NCAA to classify student-athlete compensation as a violation of the Commerce and Contracts Clauses of the U.S. Constitution, "amateurism" in college sports had begun to fade as the push for student-athlete compensation grew stronger.

-The latest movement in the college athlete compensation space focuses on payment for name, image, and likeness, a practice first adopted by the state of California in 2019.
+The latest movement in the college athlete compensation space focuses on payment for name, image, and likeness (NIL), a practice first adopted by the state of California in 2019.
 In September 2019, Governor Gavin Newsom signed Senate Bill 206, which generally allowed student-athletes in California to accept compensation for the use of their name, image, and likeness.
 The "Fair Pay to Play Act" bill was authored by California state senators Nancy Skinner and Steven Bradford and advanced with testimony from former Stanford volleyball star and 2015 national freshman of the year Hayley Hodson and Oklahoma State University football star Russell Okung.
 No federal statutes used to touch on this topic, and the only federal regulation permitting college students to accept compensation was 34 CFR § 675.16, which related to work-study programs.

 The Supreme Court's 2021 decision in NCAA v.
 Alston shed light on modern federal attitudes towards student-athlete compensation.
 In this case, the Court struck down any potential limitations on education-related benefits that student-athletes may receive.
 In particular, the Court – and especially Justice Brett Kavanaugh – rejected the NCAA's "amateurism" argument as an overly broad and outdated defense for failing to allow its revenue-drivers (i.e., student-athletes) to receive compensation.
 The NCAA contended that the Court should defer to its amateurism model because it is a joint venture along with its member schools, but the Court instead reasoned that deference was inappropriate since the NCAA has a monopoly in the relevant market.
 The Court further rejected the NCAA's appeal that it was not a "commercial enterprise," noting the "highly profitable" and "professional" nature of certain college sports.